 Yes.
 Notify the Honors Program immediately if you move or change your phone number, this applies for the summer months as well.
 You can email the Honors Program or call 602.787.7888.
 The Honors Program cannot keep in touch with you if we don't know where you are, so make sure you update your information when it changes.

 Yes.
 Each Honor's student must take a minimum of one 3 credit Honors class for each semester that they participate in the Honors Program in order to remain qualified.
 This may either be an Honors Only class, or a regular class turned into an Honors class by doing a contract.
-Those on their first semester of the Presidents’ Honors Scholarship must enroll in an Honors Only class.
+Those in the first year of the Presidents’ Honors Scholarship must enroll in an Honors Only class.

 No. Unlike high school, college courses (including Honors courses) are not weighted.